Deaf West Theatre

-Deaf West Theatre is a non-profit arts organization based in Los Angeles, California, USA.
+Deaf West Theatre is a non-profit arts organization based in Los Angeles, California, US.
 It is most well known for its Tony Award-nominated productions of Big River and Spring Awakening.

-Deaf West Theatre is led by Artistic Director, DJ Kurs.
+Deaf West Theatre is led by artistic director DJ Kurs.

 History

-Established in 1991 by Founding Artistic Director, Ed Waterstreet, Deaf West Theatre engages artists and audiences in unparalleled theater experiences inspired by Deaf culture and the expressive power of sign language.
+Established in 1991 by Founding Artistic Directors, Ed Waterstreet and Linda Bove, Deaf West Theatre engages artists and audiences in unparalleled theater experiences inspired by Deaf culture and the expressive power of sign language.
 Committed to innovation, collaboration, and training, Deaf West Theatre is the artistic bridge between the deaf and hearing worlds.
 Deaf West productions are traditionally performed in American Sign Language with voice translation occurring at the same time so it is accessible to both deaf and hearing audiences.
 Deaf West has also held workshops for deaf youth who come from underprivileged communities and supported young deaf individuals who have a career in the arts.
-It is currently led by Artistic Director David Kurs.
+Since 2012, Deaf West has been led by Artistic Director DJ Kurs.

+Deaf actors who have worked with Deaf West Theatre include Troy Kotsur, Phyllis Frelich, Daniel Durant, Marlee Matlin, and Alexandria Wailes.